 From Moses’ words, we can see that God does not necessarily associate leadership with masculinity; and that God did not want his people to be led in a purely paternal or masculine manner.
 In fact, God describes himself using maternal metaphors in the Old Testament; as did Jesus in the New Testament (Mat 23:7; Luke 13:34).

 After describing his ministry in maternal terms in 1 Thessalonians 2:7, Paul goes on to speak about his ministry using the metaphor of a father.

 For you know that we dealt with you as a father deals with his own children, encouraging, comforting and urging you to live lives worthy of God . . .
 1 Thessalonians 2:11-12a

 If Paul, as a man, can lead and minister in both a motherly and fatherly manner, does it seem unreasonable to suggest that some women can lead and minister in both a motherly and fatherly manner?
 Is it only fatherly men who can encourage and comfort believers and urge them to live lives worthy of God?

 Generally speaking, men and women are different, and they tend to have different leadership styles.
-While there are many exceptions to these generalisations, women tend to be more relational, collaborative and flexible in their leadership than many male leaders.
-They also tend to be more sensitive, intuitive and nurturing in their dealings with people.
+While there are many exceptions to these generalizations, women tend to be more relational, collaborative, and flexible in their leadership than many male leaders.
+They also tend to be more sensitive, intuitive, and nurturing in their dealings with people.
 These qualities are considered advantageous in leaders within post-modern society; especially when leading and mentoring people belonging to Generation Y.